 Potential projects are often identified during clinical readout and at more formal weekly departmental and division research meetings.
 At such meetings, faculty, residents and fellows present potential projects and projects in-progress for comments and/or direction from the group.
 Residents are provided with elective time during the fourth year and, if desired, may devote most or even all of this elective time to pursuing research.

-Recent BIDMC Radiology Resident, Fellow and Staff Presentations:
+Past BIDMC Radiology Resident, Fellow and Staff Presentations

 In keeping with the tradition of physician as teacher, residents have many opportunities to teach their colleagues, medical students, and patients.
 The radiology student clerkship at Beth Israel Deaconess Medical Center is one of the most highly regarded clinical rotations at Harvard Medical School, which is a reflection of the commitment of our faculty and residents to teaching.
 Each year, several residents and staff are recognized as outstanding teachers in the medical center.